 5) our deepest appreciation.

-Please note, in order to allow us more time to read and respond to works we receive that the submission window will be two weeks instead of one month.
+Please note, in order to allow us more time to read and respond to works we receive that the submission window will be two weeks (listed below in bold) instead of one month.

 The submission dates for each issue is below.
 Themes forthcoming.